Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 </details>
 <p>

-### Example 13: _Using only defaults_
+### Example 13: _API for Table_

-This instance deploys the module with the minimum set of required parameters.
+This instance deploys the module for an Azure Cosmos DB for Table account with two example tables.

 <details>